gilesp1729/skin.estuary/README.md

 There is an optional keymap to allow WMC-like scrolling in the EPG, and guide selection from live TV with ctrl-g.
 After installation, move wmc-keymap.xml and guidekey.py into the userdata/keymaps folder. (the rules for skins won't allow keymaps to be automatically installed)

+Note on versioning: addon.xml references xbmc.gui version 14, for Leia RC5 and preumably the released version.
+Betas and RC's up to 4 require version 13.